-Some of Southeast Asia's most spectacular World Heritage Sites from Laos's ancient, mountain capital Luang Prabang to Cambodia's fabulous Angkor Wat
+Some of Southeast Asia's most spectacular World Heritage Sites from Laos's ancient, mountain capital Luang Prabang and the Plain of Jars to Cambodia's fabulous Angkor Wat

-An exciting and varied 2-week Laos and Cambodia tour
+An exciting and varied 2-week Tour of Laos and Cambodia

-This fascinating 2-week guided Laos and Cambodia tour, Indochina Adventure, takes you through the heart of Southeast Asia.
-Beginning in northern Laos – in the former royal capital, now UNESCO World Heritage Site, of Luang Prabang – we’ll explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia, before a road trip through the scenic Central Highlands to the remote and mysterious Plain of Jars.
+This fascinating, 2-week guided Laos and Cambodia tour, Indochina Adventure, takes you through the heart of Southeast Asia.
+Beginning in the riverside capital Vientiane we’ll travel north through the mountains on the brand new Lao-China Railway to the ancient royal city, now World Heritage Site, Luang Prabang to explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia.
+From here a road trip takes us through the scenic central highlands to the remote, mysterious and also UNESCO-listed Plain of Jars.

-Our journey continues to the contrasting, contemporary capitals of laid-back Vientiane on the banks of the Mekong River and hectic but great fun Phnom Penh.
-Explore some of the sights of Laos’s capital including the famous COPE centre and surreal Buddha Park while our Phnom Penh tour takes in plenty of the colourful and vibrant street-life as well as it’s sometimes tragic, recent history at the infamous Killing Fields and Tuol Sleng Genocide Museum.
+Our journey continues to the contrasting, contemporary capitals of laidback Vientiane on the banks of the Mekong River and Cambodia’s chaotic but great fun Phnom Penh.
+Discover the sights of Laos’s capital including the famous COPE centre and surreal Buddha Park while our Phnom Penh tour takes in the colourful and vibrant street-life as well as its sometimes tragic recent history at the infamous Killing Fields and Tuol Sleng Genocide Museum.

-From there we’ll travel overland through the picturesque Cambodian countryside for some more ancient history with the enigmatic and atmospheric temples of UNESCO World Heritage-listed Angkor where a comprehensive but leisurely-paced 3-day visit to the spectacular jungle-clad temples completes this fascinating and highly varied tour.
+Continue overland through the picturesque Cambodian countryside for more ancient history with an exploration of the enigmatic and atmospheric temples of World Heritage-listed Angkor where a comprehensive, but leisurely-paced, 3-day visit to the spectacular jungle-clad temples completes this fascinating and highly varied tour.

-For those with a few more days to spare we offer a slightly extended version of our Laos and Cambodia tour taking you from Siem Reap across Cambodia’s unique eco-system of the Tonle Sap Lake and past the amazing floating villages of the Sangkar River to Battambang, before returning overland to Phnom Penh.
+For those with a few more days to spare we offer a slightly extended version of our Laos and Cambodia tour taking you on a boat trip from Siem Reap across Cambodia’s unique eco-system of the Tonle Sap Lake and past the amazing floating villages of the Sangkar River to Battambang, before returning overland to Phnom Penh.

 Here's an idea of what you can expect to do and see day-to-day.

-Overnight: Luang Prabang Transport: Boat, Walk, Meals: D,
+Overnight: Luang Prabang Transport: Train, Boat, Walk, Meals: B, D,

 Discover World Heritage Luang Prabang’s fabulous temples, French colonial architecture and sample Lao delicacies (and the famous Lao beer!) in riverside cafes.
-A morning walking tour of the town includes the local market, National Museum & former king’s palace and fabulous Wat Xiengthong.
-The afternoon is at leisure to allow you to wander the quiet, picturesque lanes or check out the hill-tribe handicrafts?
+A morning walking tour of the town includes the local market, National Museum and former king’s palace and fabulous Wat Xiengthong.
+The afternoon is at leisure to allow you to wander the quiet, picturesque lanes at your own pace or check out the hill-tribe handicrafts?

-Day trip through the scenic, surrounding hills to visit the sublime Kuang Si Waterfalls as well as the sad, but highly worthy Free the Bears centre.
+Day trip through the scenic, surrounding hills to visit the stunning Kuang Si Waterfalls as well as the sobering, but highly worthy, Free the Bears centre.
 Stops on the way offer the chance to discover the fascinating, and still very traditional, village life of some of the local peoples.

 Overnight: Luang Prabang Transport: Minibus, Walk, Meals: B, L,

-Visit the Mines Action Group to learn about the problems of unexploded ordnance in the area.
-We then drive out to the picturesque Jar Site 2 and begin a short hike to the impressive, hill-top Site 3, consisting of around 150 jars.
-Afternoon flight to the Lao capital Vientiane with perhaps a stroll along the scenic Mekong waterfront for sundowners in a riverbank cafe?
+Drive out to the picturesque Jar Site 2 and begin a short hike to the impressive, hill-top Site 3, consisting of around 150 jars.
+Afternoon flight from Phonsavan Airport to Vientiane, the Lao capital and perhaps a stroll along the scenic Mekong waterfront for sundowners in a riverbank cafe?

-Overnight: Vientiane Transport: Minibus, Plane, Walk, Meals: B, L,
+Overnight: Vientiane Transport: Plane, Walk, Meals: B, L,

 Tour of some of Vientiane’s varied sites including Si Saket Temple with its 1,000 Buddha images, the lively morning market, famous That Luang Stupa plus the unusual Buddha Park.
-Less cheerful, but we feel important and highly informative, a stop at the excellent COPE Visitors Centre highlights the problem of unexploded ordnance due to bombing during the Vietnam War.
+Less cheerful, but we feel important and highly informative, a stop at the excellent COPE Visitors Centre highlights the problem of left-over bombs from the Vietnam War.